amaslyaev/aa_sbst_py/doc/tutorial.md

 There are three ways to embed this functionality into your project:
 1. Get this module by `pip install aa_sbst` and then import into your module by `import aa_sbst`.
 2. Directly download `aa_sbst.py` file and adopt it into your project.
 3. In some cases you might prefer simply copy-paste the implementation into your source code.
 Feel free doing this.
-Just find comments "# -------------- Start copy-paste from here" and "# -------------- Finish copy-paste here", and take the lines between them.
+Just find comments "*# -------------- Start copy-paste from here*" and "*# -------------- Finish copy-paste here*", and take the lines between them.

 ## How to use